 Authentication

-The authentication process involves the following steps:
+The authorization and authentication process involves the following steps:

 • Generating and saving a client secret